rezende79/hamburg-it-crowd/README.md

 - Supermarket: up to EUR 400
 - *Total:* around EUR 1440,00

+#### Pro-tip:
+There is one Germany before going to Kaufland, and another Germany after going there.
+Kaufland is a supermaket with really cheap prices and good products.
+You can buy anything you want there and the supermarket bill for a couple will be lower than EUR 300/month for sure.

 For more estimated costs, check [Numbeo](https://www.numbeo.com/cost-of-living/in/Hamburg).

 ### Not so nice/quiet neighborhoods to live